Diffusion-State Policy Optimization for Masked Diffusion Language Models: Introduction

 \section{Introduction}

-Policy optimization (PO) is a standard tool for improving the reasoning and alignment behavior of language models, spanning preference-based RLHF~\citep{ziegler2019fine,stiennon2020summarize,ouyang2022training} and policy-gradient methods~\citep{schulman2015trust,schulman2017proximal}, including recent PPO-style variants for reasoning~\citep{shao2024deepseekmath}.
-Most PO setups, however, rely on a scalar reward computed on the final completion and broadcast it uniformly across tokens, which yields coarse credit assignment.
+Policy optimization (PO) is widely used to improve the reasoning and alignment behavior of language models, from preference-based RLHF~\citep{ziegler2019fine,stiennon2020summarize,ouyang2022training} to policy-gradient methods~\citep{williams1992simple,schulman2015trust,schulman2017proximal} and recent reasoning-oriented variants~\citep{shao2024deepseekmath}.
+Most PO methods, however, learn from scalar rewards on final completions, effectively assigning one sequence-level outcome to many local generation decisions.
+This coarse credit assignment motivates our central question: \emph{can PO exploit intermediate information already produced during generation, rather than only the final outcome?}

-This limitation is especially acute for masked diffusion language models (MDLMs), which generate by repeatedly filling masked positions over multiple denoising steps~\citep{austin2021structured,sahoo2024simple,shi2024simplified,nie2025largelanguagediffusionmodels,ye2025dream,gong2025diffucoder}.
-Early fillings constrain what can be fixed later, so success depends on a sequence of intermediate decisions.
-Recent work goes beyond purely terminal feedback, e.g., via reward shaping based on intermediate states or trajectory-level comparisons at fixed steps~\citep{sapo,mdpo}. {{Our key difference is the optimization unit:}} instead of optimizing over denoising trajectories, we optimize state-conditioned mask fillings by holding an intermediate masked sequence fixed and resampling alternative fillings.
+This question is particularly natural for masked diffusion language models (MDLMs), which generate text by repeatedly filling masked positions over multiple denoising steps~\citep{austin2021structured,sahoo2024simple,shi2024simplified,nie2025largelanguagediffusionmodels,ye2025dream,gong2025diffucoder}.
+During rollout, each denoising step already produces token-level distributions over many masked positions, but terminal-feedback PO trains only from a scalar final-completion reward, leaving this intermediate state-action information largely unused for fine-grained credit assignment~\citep{zhao2025d1,spg}.
+Prior work goes beyond purely terminal feedback, e.g., via reward shaping based on intermediate states or trajectory-level comparisons at fixed steps~\citep{sapo,mdpo}, densifying supervision over realized denoising trajectories.
+In contrast, we make the state-conditioned filling action the unit of optimization: under the fixed intermediate masked sequence, we compare alternative assignments to the current masks.